Aquatic locomotion: Jet propulsion

 Jellyfish use a one-way water cavity design which generates a phase of continuous cycles of jet-propulsion followed by a rest phase.
 The Froude efficiency is about 0.09, which indicates a very costly method of locomotion.
 The metabolic cost of transport for jellyfish is high when compared to a fish of equal mass.

 Other jet-propelled animals have similar problems in efficiency.
 Scallops, which use a similar design to jellyfish, swim by quickly opening and closing their shells, which draws in water and expels it from all sides.
 This locomotion is used as a means to escape predators such as starfish.
 Afterwards, the shell acts as a hydrofoil to counteract the scallop's tendency to sink.
-The Froude efficiency is low for this type of movement, about 0.3, which is why it's used as an emergency escape mechanism from predators.
-However, the amount of work the scallop has to do is mitigated by the elastic hinge that connects the two shells of the bivalve.
+The Froude efficiency is low for this type of movement, about 0.3, hence its use as an emergency escape mechanism from predators.
+The elastic hinge that connects the two shells of the bivalve mitigates the amount of work the scallop has to do.
 Squids swim by drawing water into their mantle cavity and expelling it through their siphon.
-The Froude efficiency of their jet-propulsion system is around 0.29, which is much lower than a fish of the same mass.
+The Froude efficiency of their jet-propulsion system is around 0.29, much lower than a fish of the same mass.

 Much of the work done by scallop muscles to close its shell is stored as elastic energy in abductin tissue, which acts as a spring to open the shell.
 The elasticity causes the work done against the water to be low because of the large openings the water has to enter and the small openings the water has to leave.
 The inertial work of scallop jet-propulsion is also low.
-Because of the low inertial work, the energy savings created by the elastic tissue is so small that it's negligible.
+Because of the low inertial work, the energy savings created by the elastic tissue is negligible.
 Medusae can also use their elastic mesoglea to enlarge their bell.
 Their mantle contains a layer of muscle sandwiched between elastic fibers.
 The muscle fibers run around the bell circumferentially while the elastic fibers run through the muscle and along the sides of the bell to prevent lengthening.
 After making a single contraction, the bell vibrates passively at the resonant frequency to refill the bell.
-However, in contrast with scallops, the inertial work is similar to the hydrodynamic work due to how medusas expel water - through a large opening at low velocity.
-Because of this, the negative pressure created by the vibrating cavity is lower than the positive pressure of the jet, meaning that inertial work of the mantle is small.
-Thus, jet-propulsion is shown as an inefficient swimming technique.
+In contrast with scallops, the inertial work is similar to the hydrodynamic work due to how medusas expel water – through a large opening at low velocity.
+Thus, the negative pressure created by the vibrating cavity is lower than the positive pressure of the jet, meaning that inertial work of the mantle is small.
+Thus, jet propulsion is shown as an inefficient swimming technique.